 They do differ in design, however, as this product is a mitt that covers four fingers within a pouch while the glove separates each finger.
 Some women say they prefer mitts, claiming the mitts are better at keeping their hands warm.

-If you prefer wearing a mitten, then the Burton Gore-Tex Mitten is your best bet.
+If you prefer wearing a mitten, then the Burton Gore-Tex Mitten is a solid choice.

-If you are in need of a pair of googles or a helmet, we have reviews on our top picks here:
+If you are in need of other ski equipment, we have reviews on our top picks here: